 The rise of the gig economy has made it possible for students to make extra cash while still enrolled in school full-time.
-For example, with Uber, you can make an average of $15.13* an hour totaling about $1,200 a month if you work 20 hours per week.
-Half the number of hours is still $600 a month.
 Research which opportunities would work best for you, and know that with most of these apps there are no startup costs and you determine the hours.

 4. Employer tuition assistance

 Instead of working for a school which will give you money to pay for college costs, consider working for an employer who will.
 There are many companies — AT&T, Bank of America, and Comcast, for example — that have tuition-assistance programs.
 These programs usually reimburse you for approved educational expenses.
 Research which companies have these benefits and the time requirement to see if it’s a feasible way to lower your total college costs.

 If you’re offered a work-study program as part of your federal financial aid package, you might want to consider it.
 Research shows that although the award amount is not high, every little bit you don’t have to borrow means you’ll be spending less on your education in the long run.

 Plus, if you can maximize your work-study to help secure a more lucrative full-time job or use the flexibility to take on a side hustle, then there’s even more of a benefit than the nominal award amount.

 That said, just because you’re offered work-study doesn’t mean you have to accept it.
 Consider if taking it on is worth your time to bring down college costs.